jandroav/macos-config/README.md

 ## :grey_exclamation: Overview

 This repository includes several configuration files I use, as well as a list of recommended `macOS` applications, `brew` packages, and `vscode` extensions.
-The configuration is tailored for the `macOS` built-in terminal emulator, using `zsh` as the default shell and is enhanced with the powerful `oh-my-zsh` framework.
+The configuration is tailored for the [Ghostty terminal](https://github.com/ghostty-org/ghostty), using `zsh` as the default shell and is enhanced with the powerful `oh-my-zsh` framework.

 ![terminal](./doc/img/terminal.png)